osisoft/OCS-Docs/Content_Portal/How_To_Guides/communities/communities.md

 A role granted the privilege to share their tenant’s data with any community they are a part of.
 This sharing privilege may be granted to other roles.

+### Community Member

+The role representing a user in the community authorized to read any data shared in the community.

 ### Community Moderator

 The role assigned to a user within a community "member tenant" who manages the community for their tenant.
 Usually, a Community Moderator is the person who accepted the invitation on behalf of his or her community.
 This user must also be an Account Administrator within their own tenant.